It can be difficult to explain a SaaS Operations Platform to people.

-Most word clocks use a laser cut piece of metal or wood as a face plate to block the light.
-In searching through word clock designs, I came across some design that used a bank printed circuit board (PCB) as both the face-plate and the diffuser of light.
-The silk-screen and copper had been added in the negative of the letters and with a thin enough PCB, the light was able to shine through as a diffuser.
+Most word clocks use a laser-cut piece of metal or wood as a face plate to block the light.
+In searching through word clock designs, I came across some designs that used a bank printed circuit board (PCB) as both the faceplate and the diffuser of light.
+The silk screen and copper had been added in the negative of the letters and with a thin enough PCB, the light was able to shine through as a diffuser.

 These features solved three of our problems: